-iBioLaunch is a proprietary, transformative platform technology for the development and production of therapeutic proteins and vaccines using transient gene expression in unmodified green plants.
+Our Technology Platforms - iBioLaunch, iBioModulator, and iBio Advanced Technologies iBioLaunch iBioLaunch is the name iBio uses to describe iBio's proprietary, transformative platform comprising multiple technologies for the development and production of therapeutic proteins and vaccines using transient gene expression in green plants.
 Based upon the results of successful Phase 1 clinical trials demonstrating the safety of vaccine candidates against H1N1 influenza and H5N1 influenza, immunogenicity data from in vivo preclinical studies in well-established highly predictive animal models and results from feasibility studies and other discovery and development work we have performed, we believe that the iBioLaunch platform can produce therapeutic proteins and vaccines more efficiently, as measured by time, cost and yield, than current conventional biologics manufacturing methods.
 As awareness of these advantages increases, we expect broader adoption of the iBioLaunch platform by biologics market participants.

 An additional advantage of the iBioLaunch platform includes successful production of proteins that are difficult or impossible to produce on a commercially practical basis with conventional systems.
-This unique capability has been demonstrated by production of antigens for vaccine candidates for both hookworm and malaria, each of which require production and purification of proteins that could not be feasibly made with other systems.
+This unique capability has been demonstrated by production of antigens for vaccine candidates for both hookworm and malaria, each of which requires production and purification of proteins that could not be feasibly made with other systems.
 For companies developing proprietary product opportunities, challenges often include overcoming obstacles to efficient production of complex or multiple proteins with simultaneous control of enzymes that modify the properties of the desired end product. iBioLaunch technology offers the flexibility and sophistication necessary to enable practical development of such complex products.